 If we were to dig beneath the surface of these personal conversations, we might find resentment.
 It is particularly within the relationships that mean the most to us that resentment occurs.
 By way of example, our relationships with our parents and spouses tend to be so essential to our emotional well being that we are often barely conscious of the feelings of disappointment and frustration that are, in varying degrees, also present.
 The negative feelings don't go away, so much as they head underground.
-We might only notice them, when we find ourselves somehow dodging the expectations of our loved ones, when we unintentionally make snarky comments, when we act in passive-aggressive fashion.
+We might only notice them, when we find ourselves somehow dodging the expectations of our loved ones, when we unintentionally make hurtful comments, when we act in passive-aggressive fashion.

 Our relationship with G-d is not all that different.
 The thought of losing our connection to Him can be terrifying.
 Yet, we may have questions about fairness, about goodness, about the hand we’ve been dealt, in life.
 Some of us may feel abandoned, by G-d.
 We may have accumulated disappointments, perhaps even grievances.
 We become resentful.